dougeby/IntuneDocs/intune/device-windows-pin-reset.md

 ### Connect Intune with the PIN reset service

 1. Visit [Microsoft PIN Reset Service Integration website](https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=b8456c59-1230-44c7-a4a2-99b085333e84&resource=https%3A%2F%2Fgraph.windows.net&redirect_uri=https%3A%2F%2Fcred.microsoft.com&state=e9191523-6c2f-4f1d-a4f9-c36f26f89df0&prompt=admin_consent), and sign in using the tenant administrator account you use to manage your Intune tenant.
-2. After you log in, click **Accept** to give consent for the PIN reset service to access your account.
+2. After you log in, click **Accept** to give consent for the PIN reset service to access your account.<br>
 ![PIN reset service permissions page](./media/pin-reset-service-application.png)
-3. In the Azure portal, you can verify that Intune and the PIN reset service were integrated from the Enterprise applications - All applications blade as shown in the following screenshot:
+3. In the Azure portal, you can verify that Intune and the PIN reset service were integrated from the Enterprise applications - All applications blade as shown in the following screenshot:<br>
 ![PIN reset service application in Azure](./media/pin-reset-service-home-screen.png)
 4. Log in to [this website](https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=9115dd05-fad5-4f9c-acc7-305d08b1b04e&resource=https%3A%2F%2Fcred.microsoft.com%2F&redirect_uri=ms-appx-web%3A%2F%2FMicrosoft.AAD.BrokerPlugin%2F9115dd05-fad5-4f9c-acc7-305d08b1b04e&state=6765f8c5-f4a7-4029-b667-46a6776ad611&prompt=admin_consent) using your Intune tenant admin credentials and, again, choose **Accept** to give consent for the service to access your account.